 Lifelong cover: An insurance policy that covers your pet for as long as they live, even if they grow to a ripe old age.
 You must renew your policy with the same insurer every year, with no break in cover, to be eligible for lifelong cover, especially for recurring, chronic or ongoing conditions, such as cancer or arthritis.

-Optional extras: Optional extras are treatment options that can be added to your policy if you pay a higher premium.
+Optional extras: Treatment options that can be added to your policy if you pay a higher premium.

-Pre-existing condition: A pre-existing condition is a condition that existed in any form before you signed up for the insurance policy.
+Pre-existing condition: A condition that existed in any form before you signed up for the insurance policy.
 This is why insurers have a waiting period for illness, so that if your pet shows symptoms of a condition during the waiting period, they do not have to cover your pet for the costs of treatment.
 Certain pre-existing conditions will not be covered by insurers at all.

-Premium: The premium is the amount you pay your insurance provider per year, per month, or per fortnight, for your pet insurance cover.
+Premium: The amount you pay your insurance provider per year, per month, or per fortnight, for your pet insurance cover.
 Your premium must be paid on time for your pet to be covered.

 Related condition: A condition that is considered to be a pre-existing condition, because it has same the same symptoms or classification as a pre-existing condition your pet has.
 Related conditions are not covered by your insurance.
 Unlike pre-existing conditions, related conditions do not have to happen before the commencement date of the policy, or during the waiting period.
 For example, if your dog has arthritis in its legs and this is a pre-existing condition, and then after the waiting period it develops arthritis in its back, this will be considered a related condition.

-Routine Care: Routine Care benefits are preventative healthcare treatments specified by your insurance provider as procedures they will pay for.
-Common examples of Routine Care include dental treatment, de-sexing, or emergency boarding in a kennel or cattery.
-See your product disclosure statement to see whether your policy includes any Routine Care benefits.
-These are also known as Wellness Care, Wellbeing Care, or Extras Cover benefits.
+Routine care: These are preventative healthcare treatments specified by your insurance provider as procedures they will pay for.
+Common examples include dental treatment, de-sexing, or emergency boarding in a kennel or cattery.
+See your product disclosure statement to see whether your policy includes any routine care benefits.
+These are also known as wellness care, wellbeing care, or extras cover benefits.